andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

 ## Discussion and Improvements

-The data extraction in the main script relies on finding headers and using their corner positions as limits to find where data values are located in relation to the headers.
+The data extraction in the main script relies on finding headers and using their corner positions as landmarks to find where data values are located in relation to the headers.
-An alternate approach could be to explicitly define bounding boxes and finding data values that fall within these boxes.
+An alternate approach could be to explicitly define bounding boxes and finding data value elements that overlap with these boxes.
 I suspect this approach might lead to more standardized extraction functions that are easier to think about and read/write, and perhaps handle edge cases better (e.g. when there are missing headers).